natane-a/Final-Project-SQL/starting_with_questions.md

 SQL Queries:
 >`` SQL
+WITH distinct_visitor_id AS (
-SELECT 	al.city AS city,
+	SELECT DISTINCT(al.full_visitor_id) AS full_visitor_id, al.city, a.units_sold AS units_sold
-		AVG(a.units_sold) AS average_units_sold
 	FROM all_sessions al
 	JOIN analytics a ON al.full_visitor_id = a.full_visitor_id
-WHERE (a.units_sold) IS NOT NULL
-	   AND city != 'not available in demo dataset'
+	WHERE a.units_sold IS NOT NULL AND city != 'not available in demo dataset' )
+SELECT city, AVG(units_sold) AS average_units_sold
+FROM distinct_visitor_id
-GROUP BY al.city
+GROUP BY city
-ORDER BY average_units_sold DESC
+ORDER BY average_units_sold DESC;
 >``
 >`` SQL
+WITH distinct_visitor_id AS (
-SELECT 	al.country AS country,
+	SELECT DISTINCT(al.full_visitor_id) AS full_visitor_id, al.country, a.units_sold AS units_sold
-		AVG(a.units_sold) AS average_units_sold
 	FROM all_sessions al
 	JOIN analytics a ON al.full_visitor_id = a.full_visitor_id
-WHERE (a.units_sold) IS NOT NULL
+	WHERE a.units_sold IS NOT NULL
+)
+SELECT country, AVG(units_sold) AS average_units_sold
+FROM distinct_visitor_id
-GROUP BY al.country
+GROUP BY country
-ORDER BY average_units_sold DESC
+ORDER BY average_units_sold DESC;
 >``

 ##Answer:
-The average units sold in each city can be seen using the query above, with some of the averages being 52.6 in San Bruno, 16.16 in Mountain View, and 8.56 in San Jose.
+The average units sold in each city can be seen using the query above, with the top 3 cities being San Bruno, Seattle and Sunnyvale.
-The average units sold in each country can be seen using the query above, with some of the averages being 19.2 in The United States, 15.18 in Czechia and 1.83 in Mexico.
+The average units sold in each country can be seen using the query above, with the top 3 being Czechia, United States and Canada.